drpebis/MSSA_Projects/README.md

 # MSSA_Projects
 Collection of various projects I've made while in MSSA

+-Military Unit(14 Aug 19)
+C# Console App using the concepts of inheritance and the instantiation of classes and objects.

 -Party Invites(12 Aug 19)
 ASP.NET project that posts RSVPs for a party.